johnny-patton/summer-chores/README.md

 Overview:

-Summer chores is from the Module 3 Week 2 lesson on JavaScript Promises.
+Summer chores is from the Module 3 Week 2 lesson on asynchronous functions in JavaScript utilizing async and await.
 As part of the script, a user, in this case "Steve", has a list of chores that has to be done every Saturday.
 There is a strict order to the chores, and each one takes a set amount of time.
 On the second and subsequent chores, Steve will have a random chance of getting tired and falling asleep.
 If Steve doen't get tired while performing his chores, he will have successfully completed all his chores!

 ## List of Chores